 Swimming Lakes and Beaches near Atlanta for Georgia Families this Summer

-Georgia Lakes for Swimming near Atlanta
+Fun Swimming Lakes near Atlanta

-Located on the north shore of Lake Acworth inside of Cauble Park, the Cauble/Acworth beach is a favorite area for swimming near Atlanta.
+Located on the north shore of Lake Acworth inside of Cauble Park, the Cauble/Acworth beach is a favorite area for swimming lakes near Atlanta.
 Acworth Beach is open daily from dawn to dusk, starting in early June through Labor Day.
 In addition to the swimming beaches, the park has picnic tables, two playgrounds, pavilions for rental, a boat launch area, and fishing dock.
 Parking is free during the week and $10 for non-Acworth residents on holidays and weekends.

-Red Top Mountain Park is located on one of the premier swimming lakes in Georgia, Lake Allatoona.
-The park is also home to Red Top Mountain Beach, a tree-shaded, sandy beach area.
+Red Top Mountain Park is located on one of the nicest swimming lakes in Georgia, Lake Allatoona.
+The park is also home to Red Top Mountain Beach, a shaded, sandy beach area.
 Campsites, cottages, picnic pavilions, and a yurt are all available for reservations if you choose to make it an overnight visit.
 The park has a roped-off area for swimming in the lake, as well as a playground, beach house for changing, picnic tables, and grills.
-Near enough to Atlanta for a quick day visit, the beach has no admission fee, but parking is $5 per car.
+Near enough to Atlanta for a quick day visit, the lake beach has no admission fee, but parking is $5 per car.
 The park is open for daily visitors from 7am to dusk.